 Nevertheless, there are steps you can take, particularly if your liability is relatively small.
 Many people do not realise, for example, that they have an annual exempted amount that they can gift to someone.
 At £3,000 per year, this could go some way to reducing the overall estate.

-For the tax year 2017/18, the IHT nil-rate band stands at £325,000 for individuals and – with the option to transfer any unused threshold to a spouse or civil partner – a total of £650,000 for legally joined couples.
-Moreover, an additional “main residence nil-rate band” (MRNRB) of £100,000 per person was introduced in April 2017.
+For the tax year 2020/21, the IHT nil-rate band stands at £325,000 for individuals and – with the option to transfer any unused threshold to a spouse or civil partner – a total of £650,000 for legally joined couples.
+Moreover, an additional “main residence nil-rate band” (MRNRB) of £175,000 per person was introduced in April 2017, meaning that potentially a couple can enjoy a potential nil-rate band of £1,000,000, subject to conditions.

 Looking ahead, as the Government looks to close potential tax loopholes, it is important to seek expert advice on how you can ease the potential burden of IHT.